 In trees, symptoms can appear any time but often start in hot, dry weather.
-The margins of the leaves may brown, looking like they are scorched.
+The margins of the leaves might be brown, looking like they are scorched.
 The leaves are smaller than usual.
-Leaves may wilt on some large branches in the crown, or on the entire side of the tree.
+Leaves might wilt on some large branches in the crown, or on the entire side of the tree.
 Eventually those branches die.
 The tree produces many more seeds than usual.

 In strawberries, the outer, older leaves wilt, dry and develop reddish-yellow or dark brown areas at the leaf margins and between veins.
-The development of new foliage is scarce and new leaves are stunted, possibly also curled up.
+The development of new foliage is scarce and new leaves are stunted and possibly curled.
 You might also notice brown streaks on the petioles, on the runners, and in the crown, which will decay in heavily infected plants.
 New root growth might be stunted, with the growing tips turning black.

 The fungus can remain dormant in the soil for a decade or more in the form of resting structures called microsclerotia, which survive drought and cold.
 When a potential host is planted near the microsclerotia, the roots of that plant stimulate the microsclerotia to germinate and produce spores.
 They attack the plant, entering it through its roots.
 Roots with wounds are especially susceptible.

-In the plant, the fungus moves upwards and plugs the vascular system of the plant that is responsible for transporting water.
-It’s the plugging of the vascular system that causes the typical wilt, and eventually leads to plant death.
+The fungus moves upwards through the plant and plugs the vascular system of the plant that is responsible for transporting water.
+It’s the plugging of the vascular system that causes the typical wilt and eventually leads to plant death.